Back to Accounting & Tax

 Is WPS mandatory for all UAE companies?

 Yes, for all private sector businesses with employees on MOHRE-registered work permits.
-This applies to mainland and most major free zone companies.
-Government entities and some other categories follow separate frameworks.
+This applies to mainland companies and most major free zone companies.
+Government entities and some other categories use separate frameworks.

 What happens if I pay salaries in cash?

 Cash payments do not meet WPS requirements.
 The salary must go through a MOHRE-approved bank or exchange house.
-Cash shows up as non-payment in the MOHRE monitoring system and can trigger a compliance flag.
+Cash appears as an unpaid salary in the MOHRE monitoring system and triggers a compliance flag.

 Can I process WPS payroll myself without an accountant?

-MOHRE gives employers a portal for SIF submission.
+MOHRE provides an employer portal for SIF submission.
 In practice, preparing the SIF for multiple employees, tracking gratuity accruals, and managing leave balances takes time.
-Most UAE businesses with five or more employees find outsourcing more cost-effective.
+Most UAE businesses with five or more employees find outsourcing more cost effective.

 How long must payroll records be kept in UAE?